top of page

 Stars: Michelle Williams, Eddie Redmayne, Kenneth Branagh, Emma Watson, Dominic Cooper, Julia Ormond, Toby Jones, Judy Dench, Dougray Scott, Zoe Wanamaker, Derek Jacobi

-Plot: Colin Clark, an employee of Sir Laurence Olivier’s, documents the tense interaction between Olivier and Marilyn Monroe during production of The Prince and the Showgirl.
+Plot: Colin Clark, an employee of Sir Laurence Olivier’s, documents the tense interaction between Olivier and Marilyn Monroe during the production of The Prince and the Showgirl.

-A little on The Prince and the Showgirl: “The Prince and the Showgirl is a 1957 American film … starring Marilyn Monroe and co-starring Laurence Olivier who also served as director and producer.”
+A little on The Prince and the Showgirl: “The Prince and the Showgirl is a 1957 American film … starring Marilyn Monroe and co-starring Laurence Olivier, who also served as director and producer.”

-Colin Clark is an assistant (3rd director) to Laurence Olivier and this gives him a privileged vantage point to witness the shenanigans between Olivier and Monroe.
-Olivier is essentially fed up with Monroe who consistently halts scenes to find her character or line.
-He wants her to play her sex symbol image which she does but you can also see that she wants to add an extra dimension to that image.
+Colin Clark is an assistant (3rd director) to Laurence Olivier, and this gives him a privileged vantage point to witness the shenanigans between Olivier and Monroe.
+Olivier is essentially fed up with Monroe, who consistently halts scenes to find her character or line.
+He wants her to play her sex symbol image, which she does, but you can also see that she wants to add an extra dimension to that image.

 Critic Widgett Wells says, “Michelle Williams…let me tell you something: she was Marilyn Monroe.
 Or…if she’s not playing Marilyn Monroe, she’s playing what we all think Marilyn Monroe is.”